Clean living movement: Progressive Era (1890–1920)

-The first regulation of narcotic drugs were enacted during this period, regulating the contents of patent medicines.
+The first regulation of narcotic drugs was enacted during this period, regulating the contents of patent medicines.
 The first Pure Food and Drug Act, regulating the labelling of patent medicines and the claims made in their advertising, was passed in 1906.
 The smoking of opium was prohibited by the Harrison Narcotics Tax Act of 1914 as an exotic vice imported with immigration from China.
 In addition to these drug prohibitions, further immigration from East Asia was sharply curtailed by the Asian Exclusion Act of 1924.
 Likewise, the prohibition of cocaine during this period was associated with anecdotes about African Americans committing crimes under the influence of the drug.